You’ve come to read the next chapter in a book only to find that your Kindle won’t turn on and it looks dead.

 Occasionally (although very rare) the devices operating system can hang.
-Pressing and holding the power button for longer than 40 seconds forces the device to fully reboot.
+When you Press and hold the power button for longer than 40 seconds, this forces the device to fully reboot.

 Signs of a damaged or bulging battery include:

 If you have any of these issues, it’s likely that the battery needs replacing.
 If you are within your warranty Amazon will replace it with no quibble.
-If you are outside of the warranty terms, we have details on what to do later on.
+If you are outside of the warranty terms, we have details later on what to do.